Eurydia/notes-on-clean-programming-language/content/_index.md

 (<=>)             False False =  True
 (<=>)             _     _     =  False

 (-->) infixr 9 :: Bool Bool  -> Bool
-(-->)             False True  =  False
+(-->)             True False =  False
 (-->)             _     _    =  True
 ```

-It is not allowed to apply operators with equal precedence in an expression in such a way that their fixity conflict.
+It is not allowed to apply operators with equal precedence in an expression in such a way that their associativity conflict.

 ```
+// Language: Clean

 True --> False <=> False
 ```

-The logical implication operator (`-->`)  is right-associated.
+The [logical implication](https://en.wikipedia.org/wiki/Material_conditional) operator (`-->`)  is right-associated.
 It implies that the expression should be evaluated as follows.

 ```
+// Language: Clean

 True --> (False <=> False)
 ```

-However, the logical equivalence operator (`<=>` ) is left associated.
+However, the [logical equivalence](https://en.wikipedia.org/wiki/Logical_equivalence) operator (`<=>`) is left associated.
 It implies that the expression should be evaluated as follows.

 ```
-// language: Clean
+// Language: Clean

 (True --> False) <=> False
 ```

-Since both operators have the same precedence and the order of evaluation cannot be decided by their fixity, this expression will result in a compile-time error.
+Since both operators have the same precedence and the order of evaluation cannot be decided by their associativity, this expression will result in a compile-time error.

 ### Constants